 The Matthews Competition

 The competition is supported, in-part, by the generosity of the SCORE Foundation.
-The competition was originally named after the late Cecil Boatright, Manager of the Cincinnati Branch of the U.S. Small Business Administration and renamed by SCORE in 2013 to honor Professor Charles Matthews, Past Executive-Director and Founder of the Center.
+The competition was originally named after the late Cecil Boatright, Manager of the Cincinnati Branch of the U.S. Small Business Administration and renamed by SCORE in 2013 to honor Professor Charles H. Matthews, PhD, Past Executive-Director and Founder of the Center.

 The Matthews Competition is part of the intense small business/entrepreneurship curriculum and the Small Business Institute® Consulting program.
-The competition has been established to enhance student learning of the knowledge and skills required for strategic thinking and decision-making and to fulfill the CEC’s mission by providing practical hands-on advice and council to small, entrepreneurial, and family business ventures.
-This local competition helps CEC faculty to identify the best cases each year, which are nominated for the National Small Business Institute® Project of the Year Competition.
+The competition has been established to enhance student learning of the knowledge and skills required for strategic thinking and decision-making and to fulfill the center's mission by providing practical hands-on advice and council to small, entrepreneurial, and family business ventures.
+This local competition helps center faculty to identify the best cases each year, which are nominated for the National Small Business Institute® Project of the Year Competition.